PeteHaitch/phd_thesis/markdown/paper_reviews.md

 ## \citet{Lister:2009hy}

 \cite{Lister:2009hy} was a landmark paper in the study of DNA methylation in humans from WGBS data.
-The authors studied 4 samples: 2 cell types (IMR90 and H1) and 2 biological replicates per cell type.
-However, most of the results reported in \cite{Lister:2009hy} were from analyses of data pooled across biological replicates.
+The authors studied 4 samples: 2 cell types (IMR90 and H1) and 2 "biological" replicates per cell type.
+However, most of the results reported in \cite{Lister:2009hy} were from analyses of data pooled across "biological" replicates.
 This completely ignores all biological variability and in general isn't a good idea.
 In the following description of their statistical analyses, all references to "samples" means "pooled samples".

 The authors used the simple $m$ and $u$ read-counting estimators of $M$ and $U$, subject to some filtering of the reads.
 The authors used the Binomial model from \cite{Lister:2008bh} to identify methylcytosines.
 The bisulfite non-conversion rate was estimated from a spike-in control that was included with each sample for sequencing[^spike_in].
 It is not clear how they estimated the sequencing error rate.
 They reported that $\epsilon_{\text{IMR90}} = 0.005$ and $\epsilon_{\text{IMR90}} = 0.0024$.
 All loci with an FDR < 0.01 were called as methylcytosines.